 The recipient will either click the link in the email, or click the message to grant the admin permission to the password.

-Once the permissions are granted, the credential set for this particular account will be change to “Managed.”
+Once the permissions are granted, the credential set for this particular account will be changed to “Managed.”